Franca Viola

-Franca Viola (born 9 January 1948) is an Italian woman who became famous in the 1960s in Italy for refusing a "rehabilitating marriage" (matrimonio riparatore) to her rapist after being kidnapped, held hostage for over one week, and raped frequently.
+Franca Viola (born 9 January 1948) is a Sicilian woman who became famous in the 1960s in Italy for refusing a "rehabilitating marriage" (matrimonio riparatore) to her rapist after being kidnapped, held hostage for over one week, and raped frequently.

 She is considered to be the first Italian woman who had been raped to publicly refuse marriage.
 She and her family successfully prosecuted the rapist.
-The trial had a wide resonance in Italy, as Viola's behavior clashed with traditional social conventions in Southern Italy, whereby a woman would lose her honour if she didn't marry the man to whom she had lost her virginity.
+The trial had a wide resonance in Italy, as Viola's behavior clashed with traditional social conventions in Southern Italy, whereby a woman would lose her honour if she refused to marry the man to whom she had lost her virginity.
 Franca Viola became a symbol of the cultural progress and emancipation of women in post-war Italy.